dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/03-Oct-2023/custom-branch-fix-rn.md

 sidebar_position: 09
 ---

 If you don't set a [custom branch](/docs/dbt-cloud-environments#custom-branch-behavior) for your dbt Cloud environment, it now defaults to the `main` branch of your Git repository.
-Previously, [CI jobs](/docs/deploy/ci-jobs) would run for pull requests (PRs) that were opened against any branch if **Custom Branch** wasn't set.
+Previously, [CI jobs](/docs/deploy/ci-jobs) would run for pull requests (PRs) that were opened against _any branch_ if the **Custom Branch** option wasn't set.